Whoaa512/starred/README.md

 ## GDScript

 - [drwhut/tabletop-club](https://github.com/drwhut/tabletop-club) - An open-source platform for playing tabletop games in a physics-based 3D environment for Windows, macOS, and Linux!
 Made with the Godot Engine.
-- [nicholas-ochoa/OpenSC2K](https://github.com/nicholas-ochoa/OpenSC2K) - OpenSC2K - An Open Source remake of Sim City 2000 by Maxis
+- [nicholas-ochoa/OpenSC2K](https://github.com/nicholas-ochoa/OpenSC2K) - OpenSC2K - Open Source remake of Sim City 2000 using godot.
+Available for macOS, Windows and Linux

 ## GLSL